 11-14-1904 – 03-06-1991 Sir Joseph Lockwood – Born in Southwell, Nottinghamshire, England.
 He was a British industrialist and businessman, best known as chairman of EMI between 1954 and 1974.
 He oversaw the company’s expansion in the music business, including signing The Beatles.
 Lockwood was regarded as close to the Beatles, who generated a large share of EMI’s profits during the 1960s.
 As with the Beatles’ manager, Brian Epstein, Lockwood was both Jewish and gay.
 He died at his home in Buckinghamshire in 1991 at the age of 86.

 11-14-1981 Russell Tovey – Born in Billericay, United Kingdom.
-He is an English actor with numerous television, film and stage credits.
+He is an English actor with numerous television, film, and stage credits.
 He is also known for his portrayal of the character Rudge in both the original London and Broadway stage version, and later the film, of The History Boys.
 He played Kevin Matheson on the HBO original series Looking.
+Tovey is openly gay.